 Fire Alarms: All occupants, including patrons, visitors, and staff should respond to all fire and emergency alarms by immediately exiting the building via the nearest fire exit.

 Food and Drink: Eating is not allowed in the John B. Coleman Library.
-Spilled food and drink are damaging to library collections and equipment and degrade the overall longevity and comfort of library furnishings.
-Anyone with food or drink will be asked to please leave and finish eating in the Jazzman Café, or to dispose of them immediately.
+Spilled food and drink are damaging to library collections and equipment, and degrade the overall longevity and comfort of library furnishings.
+Anyone with food or drink will be asked to please leave and finish eating in the Jazzman Café, or events held in Rooms 108-109, or dispose of them immediately.

 Paging Patrons: The Library will use its public address system to page individual patrons only when there is a verifiable medical emergency.

 Safety and Security: The Library’s goal is always to optimize the safety and security of its users and staff.
 All statues, regulations, and laws governing safety and behavior in a facility of the State of Texas, the Texas A&M University System, and the Prairie View A&M campus, will apply.
 Emergencies should be reported immediately to Library staff.
 For additional security and safety, all floors, study areas and book stacks of the John B. Coleman Library are monitored by closed-circuit security cameras and monitors.
 Victims of or witnesses to disruptive behavior, harassment, or crimes in the library should notify the nearest library staff member immediately, for assistance.